-Jakob Henryk Spreiregen (1894 – 1982) was born in Warsaw, Poland to Jewish parents.
-The family emigrated to France in 1910, and Jakob adopted the name Jacques Henry Sergene.
+Jakob Henryk Spreiregen (1894 – 1982) was born to a Jewish family in Warsaw, Poland.
+He emigrated with his family to France in 1910, and adopted the name Jacques Henry Sergene.

-To escape the war, Spreiregen emigrated to England in 1915.
-By 1916, as “Jacques Spreiregen” he was manufacturing hats at 28 Castle Street, London.
+Spreiregen emigrated to England to escape the First World War in 1915.
+As “Jacques Spreiregen” he was manufacturing hats at 28 Castle Street, London by 1916.
 He also imported basque berets from France, which proved popular.

-Following service in the British army, Spreiregen was naturalised as a British citizen in 1920.
+Spreiregen served in the British army and was naturalised as a British citizen in 1920.

-The Kangol brand was introduced in 1930.
+The Kangol brand was introduced from 1930.
 The name was derived from K for knitting, ANG for Angora and OL for wool.

-With war in Europe looming, Spreiregen reasoned that there would be an imminent increase in demand for military berets.
-Assisted with funding from the Cumberland Development Company, he leased the former Ainsworth thread mill in Cleator from 1938.
-He furnished it with machinery from a factory in France that he owned.
-It initially employed a staff of four.
+As the prospect of another conflict in Europe began to appear increasingly certain, Spreiregen reasoned that there would be a likely increase in demand for military berets.
+With funding from the Cumberland Development Company, he leased the former Ainsworth thread mill in Cleator, North West England, from 1938.

 Kangol became the major beret supplier to the British armed forces during the Second World War.
 All manufacture was dedicated to the army, and production reached one million berets a year.

-A new factory at Frizington, Cleator, was opened in 1950.
-The new factory allowed the company to meet demand, and profits subsequently increased exponentially.
+Kangol opened a new factory at Frizington, Cleator in 1950.
+The new site allowed the company to meet demand, and profits subsequently increased exponentially.

 Kangol became a public company with an authorised capital of £200,000 in 1952.

 William Carrick & Sons of Carlisle, a fur felt hat manufacturer, was acquired in 1952.
 The takeover added a workforce of 100 to Kangol, to give a total of 500.
 Part of the Carricks production facility was given over to the manufacture of Kangol berets.